Schedule Quality Assurance Procedures

 COMMON PROBLEMS WITH PROJECT SCHEDULES

 A project schedule typically is intended to model the execution plan of a contractor in performing a scope of work for an owner over a specified period of time.
 In order for a project schedule to model the execution plan, it must accurately reflect the scope of work, have sufficient detail to monitor progress, and contain activity relationships that properly define the sequence of the work progress.
 Shortcomings or deficiencies in any of these areas threaten the ability of the schedule to accurately forecast the completion dates of tasks or milestones or to properly identify when interfaces are required with outside parties.

-Therefore, it is important when evaluating the quality and reasonableness of project schedules to look for deficiencies in the areas of work scope, activity durations, and activity sequencing.
+Therefore, it is important when performing a schedule quality analysis to look for deficiencies in the areas of work scope, activity durations, and activity sequencing.
 The schedule quality assurance procedures described below can help to identify potential schedule deficiencies and correct common problems.

 To effectively review a project schedule, the electronic file must be made available to the reviewer.
 Without access to the native software file, it is difficult to review and identify potential schedule problems.
 First, the project schedule should be reviewed to ensure that the complete scope of work is represented in the schedule.
 Next, schedule metrics should be calculated and compared to industry norms.
-Then, the schedule logic should be reviewed in detail to ensure that the logic is reasonable and compete.
-Lastly, the project schedule critical path should be identified and reviewed in detail.
-The findings from each of these examinations can then be compiled in a report to serve as a guide for schedule improvement or correction if necessary.
+Then, the schedule logic should be reviewed in detail to ensure that the logic is reasonable and complete.
+Lastly, the project schedule’s critical path should be identified and reviewed in detail.
+The findings from each of these schedule quality checks can then be compiled in a report to serve as a guide for improvement or correction if necessary.

 SCOPE OF THE PROJECT SCHEDULE